methodicalcloud/methodicalcloud-site/README.md

 # Methodical Cloud Website

-This repository contains the source code for the [Methodical Cloud](https://methodicalcloud.com) website, a content-driven platform focused on automation, clarity, and systems thinking.
+This repository contains the configuration and content for the Methodical Cloud site managed via [Vercel v0](https://v0.dev), a content-driven platform focused on automation, clarity, and systems thinking.

 ## About Methodical Cloud